Emergency Broadcast System: System uses

 A presidential message was always required to be aired live during an EAN.
 For other information, stations were to follow the priority list to decide what should be disseminated first.
-Lower priority official programming - such as an address by a State Governor - was to be recorded for the earliest available rebroadcast unless it were to be an 'unusually long' message, in that case it would be carried live.
+Lower priority official programming - such as an address by a State Governor - was to be recorded for the earliest available rebroadcast unless it were to be an "unusually long" message, in which case it would be carried live.

 Participation in EAN emergency broadcasting was done with the "voluntary cooperation" of each station (as noted in the classic test announcement).
 Stations that were not prepared to be part of the national EBS network were classified as "non-participating" by the FCC.
 During an EAN, a non-participating station was required to advise listeners/viewers to tune elsewhere to find emergency bulletins.
 The station's transmitter would then be turned off.
 Non-participating stations had to remain off the air until the EAN was terminated.
 Under no circumstances could any broadcast station continue with normal programming during a national emergency.

+"All stations not authorized to remain on the air as part of the United States Emergency Broadcast System have been instructed to go off the air."

+Since FCC rules prohibited unofficial or non-governmental news, information, or entertainment programming during EBS operations, the federal government established a newsroom at Mount Weather.
+President Gerald Ford's White House Press Secretary, Ron Nessen, confirmed the existence of the news center in his book: "I was shown the president's office and living quarters, my office, and facilities for a small number of reporters who would be evacuated with the president."

 Testing the system

 Until the system was suspended, radio and television stations were required to perform a Weekly Transmission Test of the Attention Signal and Test Script randomly between 8:30 a.m. and local sunset.
 Stations were required to perform the test at least once a week, and were only exempt from doing so if they had activated the EBS for a state or local emergency, or participated in a coordinated state or local EBS test, during the past week.
 Additionally, stations were required to log tests they received from each station they monitored for EBS messages.
 This served as an additional check, as these stations could expect to hear a weekly test from each source.
-Failure to receive a signal at least once a week meant that either the monitored station was having a problem transmitting the alert signal, or the monitoring station was having a problem receiving it.
+Failure to receive a signal at least once a week meant that either the monitored station was having a problem transmitting the alert signal or the monitoring station was having a problem receiving it.

-Original plan

-Early on, tests and activations were initiated in a similar way to CONELRAD tests.
-Primary stations would turn their transmitters off for five seconds, back on for five seconds, off for five seconds more, then go back on air and transmit a 1000 Hz tone for 15 seconds to alert secondary stations.
-Television stations adhered to similar rules, but switched only their sound carriers off.
-This quick off-and-on became known to broadcast engineers as the "EBS Stress Test", as older transmitters would sometimes fail after the quick cycling on and off.
-This became unnecessary as broadcast technology advanced and the two-tone alarm was developed.

-Later test pattern

-Beginning in 1976, the old CONELRAD signaling method (the "EBS Stress Test") was scrapped in favor of the following procedure: